When Does Translation Require Context? A Data-driven, Multilingual Exploration: Which Translation Phenomena Benefit from Context?

 \section{Which Translation Phenomena Benefit from Context?}

 To identify salient translation phenomena that require context, we perform a \emph{thematic analysis} \cite{braun2006using}, examining words with high P-CXMI across different language pairs and manually identifying patterns and categorizing them into phenomena where context is useful for translation.

-To do so, we systematically examined (1) the mean P-CXMI per POS tag, (2) the vocabulary items with the highest P-CXMI, and (3) the individual tokens with the highest P-CXMI.
-We follow the experimental setup in \citet{fernandes21acl}.
-See also \ref{appendix:training_details} for more details on the training.
+To do so, we systematically examined (1) the mean P-CXMI per part-of-speech (POS) tag, (2) the words with the highest mean P-CXMI across the corpus, and (3) the individual words with the highest P-CXMI in a particular sentence.